Organic Minimalism in the Bathroom: Mid-Century Order, Softer Materials

 2) What does your water do to finishes?

 Finish decisions should be made with your water in mind.
-Hard water can leave mineral spotting and scale quickly on glossy surfaces, glass, and highly reflective metals.
-The U.S. Geological Survey provides a clear overview of water hardness and why it matters: USGS guidance on water hardness.
+Hard water leaves mineral spotting and scale fastest on glossy surfaces, glass, and highly reflective metals.
 If your glass shower looks cloudy two days after cleaning, you already understand the point.

 You can absolutely choose polished and glossy finishes, but they ask more of you.
 If you want calm with less upkeep, favor honed stone, brushed metals, and surfaces that diffuse light instead of reflecting it sharply.
+This is one of the easiest ways to make a bathroom feel expensive without turning it into a maintenance ritual.

 Materials that support calm instead of demanding attention